-Outsourced to YMCA from 2009, a Vacation Care Program operates during the school holidays.
+Adelaide North Special School has been outsourcing the OSHC program to YMCA since 2009, a Vacation Care Program which operates during the school holidays.
 Many of our Ancillary staff work in this program.

-Vacation Care is provided for primary aged children during school holidays between the hours of 8am and 6pm.
-We offer Vacation Care to children with intellectual disabilities including students who have severe and/or multiple disabilities.
+Vacation Care is provided for primary aged students during school holidays between the hours of 8am and 6pm.
+We offer Vacation Care to students with intellectual and/or physical disabilities including students who have severe and/or multiple disabilities.

 YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families that require school holiday care for students aged 5 years to 17 years.

-We provide activities promoting positive, healthy children with a non-biased focus.
-While children are playing they have opportunities to:
+YMCA provide activities promoting positive, healthy children with a non-biased focus.
+While students are playing they have opportunities to: